unitedstates/licensing/index.md

 > As a work of the United States Government, this package is in the public domain within the United States.
 Additionally, [Agency Name] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/)).

-*This language is in use by the Department of Health & Human Services's [ckanext-datajson project](https://github.com/HHS/ckanext-datajson) and the Consumer Financial Protection Bureau's [qu project](https://github.com/cfpb/qu), both on github.com.*
+This language is in use by the Department of Health & Human Services's [ckanext-datajson project](https://github.com/HHS/ckanext-datajson) and the Consumer Financial Protection Bureau's [qu project](https://github.com/cfpb/qu), both on github.com.
+{:.example}

 It is incumbent on the agency to attempt to determine the intellectual property status of any work it publishes as open data.
 If the status of a work is unclear, it should be clearly marked as such, such as with a notice that the work may not be a work of the United States Government.

 When mixing government and non-government works, such as on an official government blog with public contributors, we recommend that the non-governmental contributors be required to waive copyright protection to their submissions in a similar manner as above.
 In some instances, such as contributions to a blog, licensing non-governmental contributions in a manner that meets the requirements of [the Open Definition][4] may be appropriate, but bear in mind that such contributions would not be “license-free”, as per the discussion above.
 In that case, material which is openly licensed rather than license-free should be clearly marked as such in a machine-processable manner.

-*The White House's [Project Open Data](http://project-open-data.github.io/) requires outside contributors to waive copyright using CC0.
-[WhiteHouse.gov](http://www.whitehouse.gov/) also uses a mixed approach at [http://www.whitehouse.gov/copyright](http://www.whitehouse.gov/copyright).*
+The White House's [Project Open Data](http://project-open-data.github.io/) requires outside contributors to waive copyright using CC0.
+[WhiteHouse.gov](http://www.whitehouse.gov/) also uses a mixed approach at [http://www.whitehouse.gov/copyright](http://www.whitehouse.gov/copyright).
+{:.example}

 If a statutory exemption to 17 USC § 105 is applicable, use: